Generated at: 2026-05-16 10:55:55

 ☆-☆-☆ Body End ☆-☆-☆ ☆-☆-☆ Internal Link Button Start ☆-☆-☆ ☆-☆-☆ Internal Link Button End ☆-☆-☆

-Summary: Allocate Saved Time and Costs to Building Trust with Customers
+Summary: Allocating Saved Time and Costs to Building Customer Trust

-It is said that in today's era, purchasing decisions are based not only on price or product/service content but also on "trust in the company."
-The HubSpot survey mentioned at the beginning also found that the most important factor in purchasing decisions is "being a trustworthy company."
+It is said that in today's purchasing environment, customers buy based not only on price or product/service content but also on "corporate trust."
+The HubSpot survey mentioned at the beginning also indicates that the most important factor in purchasing decisions is "being a trustworthy company."

 The significance of increasing sales efficiency lies in the ability to allocate the saved time and costs to building trust with high-probability prospects.
-You can also allocate the saved time to "the next efficiency initiative."
+You can also use the saved time for "the next efficiency initiative."

-Of course, it also helps with the health of sales representatives' working hours and mental well-being.
+Of course, it also helps in improving the health of sales representatives' working hours and mental well-being.

 Author